 This was frustrating for customers.
 It also created waste for InHealth Technologies, as their reps had to spend a lot of time checking inventory, communicating with customers, placing things on backorder, and updating available quantities in two places—SAP and the web store.

 Clearly, you’ll need to address inventory display in B2B ecommerce in a way that conforms to your SAP business rules.

 How to deliver personalized inventory/ATP

-This is how the Corevist Platform works.
+This is how Corevist Commerce Cloud works.
 When it comes to stock availability, our solution acts as a window into your SAP system.
-We can display ATP/inventory availability in real time, personalized for each user—or suppress it entirely, if you prefer not to show inventory numbers in B2B eCommerce.
+We can display ATP/inventory availability in real time, personalized for each user—or suppress it entirely, if you prefer not to show inventory numbers in B2B ecommerce.

-What happens if a customer orders an SKU that they’re not allowed to buy?
+What happens if a customer tries to order an SKU that they’re not allowed to buy?